 - Dementia where the two diseases can easily resemble each other.

 - The puerperium - screening may show positive results in as many as 13%.

-- Alcoholism and drug abuse - it may be difficult to decide if depression is the cause or effect of substance abuse but it may be desirable to treat both.
+- Alcohol dependency and drug misuse - it may be difficult to decide if depression is the cause or effect of substance misuse but it may be desirable to treat both.

 - Victims of abuse.

-- Physical disease like cancer, cardiovascular disease or diabetes.
+- Physical disease like cancer, COPD, cardiovascular disease or diabetes.